yowainwright/datastructures/README.md

 #### There are many online classes dedicated to teaching data structures in JavaScript.

 Here are a few: [Kyle Shevlin](https://github.com/kyleshevlin)'s [data structures](https://egghead.io/courses/data-structures-and-algorithms-in-javascript) class on Egg Head, [Algo Expert](algoexpert.io) is a tool for testing algorithm and data structure knowledge!

+---

+- **Functional:** In an effort to get this ish, done, there may be a little bit of non-functional stuff.